monash-ma/test-documentation/docs/index.md

 - Toggle the button _Turn Editing On_ located on the top right corner of the page.
 - Hover the cursor the section you want to edit.
 - Click on the *Edit* button dropdown menu.
-- Click *Edit Settings* to begin editing.
+- Click :gear: Edit Settings to begin editing.

 A basic guide to matching filenames to the function of the Moodle Template: